-Top 5 2nd Quarter Trades of RE - GuruFocus.com
+Top 5 2nd Quarter Trades of Re - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were REDW Wealth LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Requisite Capital Management, LLC’s top five trades of the quarter.

 JPMorgan Ultra-Short Income ETF

-REDW Wealth LLC reduced their investment in BATS:JPST by 738,853 shares.
-The trade had a 11.03% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.08.
+During the quarter, Requisite Capital Management, LLC bought 149,374 shares of BATS:JPST for a total holding of 636,577.
+The trade had a 2.33% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.32.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, REDW Wealth LLC bought 29,322 shares of ARCA:VTV for a total holding of 32,053.
-The trade had a 1.42% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $140.35.
+Requisite Capital Management, LLC reduced their investment in NAS:QQQ by 16,851 shares.
+The trade had a 2.09% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $354.77.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 14.67 and a price-book ratio of 2.42.
+In terms of valuation, PowerShares QQQ Trust Ser 1 has a price-earnings ratio of 21.93 and a price-book ratio of 5.89.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.